Emergency vets come to the rescue of dog with severe breathing problems

 One of the casualties of the storm was Samantha and Richard’s romantic winter wedding at Gretna Green – which went ahead without the wedding car and with a DJ whose music equipment had been washed away.

-Now, after a full-scale drama of his own, Desmond is back at home in Wendover, near Aylesbury, Bucks, with Samantha and Richard having made a full recovery.
+Now, after a full-scale drama of his own, Desmond is back at home with Samantha and Richard having made a full recovery.

 So much so that Desmond – who is usually a picky eater and sometimes needs to be fed by hand – is wolfing down his dinners as he builds his strength back up.